shadowspawn/nvh/README.md

 Requires `bash` (and does not require a working node install).

-Forked from [tj/n](https://github.com/tj/n) with changes to command syntax, bug fixes, and feature additions.
+Forked from [tj/n](https://github.com/tj/n) with changes to command syntax, bug fixes, and new features.

 ## Installation